tyou1/eventcamera_detection/README.md

 (Image Source: Valispace)

+# What's in this repository
+  In the `pipeline` folder, it contains:
+  - `output_1.avi`: Given video from an event-based camera.
+  - `pipeline_v2.ipynb`: Jupyter Notebook containing the pipeline.
+  - `detection_coordinates.txt`: Output file containing all detection coordinates.
+  - `Eventcamera_detection`: Annotated output video with delineated detections.
+  - Some other intermediary files.

 # How to run locally
-- Simply install all Python dependencies, specified in `requirements.txt`: <br>
+- Install all Python dependencies, specified in `requirements.txt`: <br>
 `pip install -r requirements.txt`
+- In case of new test videos or rerun of the results, in the folder just keep the new video and the `pipeline_v2.ipynb` with the environment installed in `requirements.txt`.